 There are laws that protect cyclists and pedestrians from being injured by cars, but even with these laws, accidents occur.
-Both groups are especially vulnerable to injury as they are relatively unprotected when traveling on the roads and streets where motor vehicles run.
+Both groups are especially vulnerable to injury.
+They do not have protection when traveling on the roads and streets where motor vehicles run.

 The Law and Negligence

-So, what happens when a pedestrian or cyclist is injured by the driver of a vehicle that broke the law?
+When a driver breaks the law and injures a pedestrian or cyclist, what happens?
 Does this mean it’s automatically the driver’s fault?
 Can the injured person just sit back and wait to collect compensation?

 The answer is no, a law violation doesn’t mean that the driver is automatically at fault.
 In fact, Florida state law says that a violation of a criminal law or traffic code is not to be used to automatically say a driver is at fault in a personal injury case.

 This means that the injured person—or their family in a wrongful death case—must prove that the driver was at fault.
-This means that the driver must be determined to have acted negligently.
+More importantly, they must determine the driver to have acted negligently.

 If the person was impaired, it sure seems that the driver is going to be at fault, and more times than not, this is the case.
 However, an impaired driver may not be the one that ran the light or drove into the side of the other car.
 The injured must still prove that the impaired driver was at fault.

 The same goes for a hit-and-run driver.
-If they are found, then they will face criminal charges which could be a felony if the person was injured significantly.
+They will face criminal charges when caught.
+In some cases of serious injury felony.
 However, at a civil trial, the court will look at which person was responsible for the accident.

 Do I need an Attorney?

 Injured as a pedestrian or a cyclist by a hit-and-run or drunk driver, then don’t make any assumptions.
 Speak to an attorney who can give you an unbiased evaluation of your case and inform you of your rights.

 At RHINO Lawyers, we offer a free consultation to go over your case and help you to get the best possible outcome.